bbauska/W3Cx-5of5/README.md

 Accessible forms are easier to use for everyone, including people with disabilities.

--   **People with cognitive disabilities** can more easily understand the form and how to complete it, as making forms accessible improves the layout structure, instructions, and feedback.
+-   <b>People with cognitive disabilities</b> can more easily understand
+    the form and how to complete it, as making forms accessible improves the layout structure, instructions, and feedback.

--   **People using speech input** can use the labels via voice commands to activate controls and move the focus to the fields that they need to complete.
+-   <b>People using speech input</b> can use the labels via voice commands to activate controls and move the focus to the fields that they need to complete.

--   **People with limited dexterity** benefit from large clickable areas that include the labels, especially for smaller controls, such as radio buttons and checkboxes.
+-   <b>People with limited dexterity</b> benefit from large clickable areas that include the labels, especially for smaller controls, such as radio buttons and checkboxes.

--   **People using screen readers** can identify and understand form controls more easily because they are associated with labels, field sets, and other structural elements.
+-   <b>People using screen readers</b> can identify and understand form controls more easily because they are associated with labels, field sets, and other structural elements.